 - Therapy.
 Various kinds of psychotherapy including talk therapy, CBT (cognitive behavioral therapy), and DBT (dialectical behavior therapy) are recommended to help those suffering from PMDD learn to better deal with stress, emotional triggers, and the impact of their symptoms on work, relationships, and their own mental and physical health.

 - Over-the-counter or prescription pain relievers.
 These can help women find relief from the physical symptoms of PMDD, such as headaches or cramps.
 Be sure to talk with a doctor about which medication might work best for your needs and with any other current medications.

 - Nutritional supplements.
 Some research has found that getting at least 1,200 milligrams of calcium daily can help reduce symptoms.
 Vitamin B-6 and magnesium have also been shown to help in some cases.

 - Lifestyle changes.
 Taking good care of your body can help limit or eliminate some symptoms of PMDD.
 Exercise regularly, limit alcohol consumption, don’t smoke, cut back on caffeine, get plenty of sleep and limit stress as much as possible.

-Your doctor can help you determine what treatment or combination of treatment methods will work best to alleviate your symptoms.
+If you suspect you may have PMDD, gaining a better understanding of the menstrual cycle and tracking your symptoms is an excellent first step.
+If you suspect you have PMDD, your doctor can help you determine what treatment or combination of treatment methods will work best to alleviate your symptoms.